I’ve got a special place in my heart for the Yorkshire Air Museum.

 Thankfully the other aircraft outside – a Panavia Tornado GR4, a beautifully slim & elegant Dassault Mirage III, and one of my favourites, a Fairey Gannet AEW 3 – are all looking in pretty good condition.
 (Wouldn’t it be useful if we had a modern aircraft carrier capable of flying an Airborne Early Warning platform like the Gannet?!)

 The other buildings…

-The Handley Page Hanger is where their restoration work takes place, so there are usually a couple of aircraft in here at any one time ( a WW1 Royal Aircraft Factory BE2 biplane and a WW2 Avro Anson when I visited).
-It’s also where they house their bomb & missile exhibits… including, for me the standout artifact, a 12,000 lb Tallboy bomb – all 21ft (6.4m) of it!
+The Handley Page Hangar is where their restoration work takes place, so there are usually a couple of aircraft in here at any one time ( a WW1 Royal Aircraft Factory BE2 biplane and a WW2 Avro Anson when I visited).
+It’s also where they house their bomb & missile exhibits… including, for me the standout artefact, a 12,000 lb Tallboy bomb – all 21ft (6.4m) of it!

 And remember, the Barnes Wallace (more of him later) designed Tallboy was not the biggie.
 He also designed the 10-ton (22,000 lb) Grand Slam!
 They don’t have one of those unfortunately, but even the Tallboy makes the 400-kiloton thermonuclear bomb standing next to it, look puny!